Skip to content

 WSL2πŸ“œ

-This section will provide guidance for troubleshooting problems that may occur during your Big Bang installation specifically involving WSL2
+This section will provide guidance for troubleshooting problems that may occur during your Big Bang installation specifically involving WSL2.

-NeuVector “Failed to get container”πŸ“œ
+NeuVector “Failed to Get Container”πŸ“œ

 In you receive a similar error to the above “Failed to get container” with NeuVector it could be because of the cgroup configurations in WSL2.
 WSL2 often tries to run both cgroup and cgroup v2 in a unified manner which can confuse docker and affect deployments.
 To remedy this you need to create a .wslconfig file in the C:\Users\\ directory.
-In this file you need to add:
+In this file you need to add the following:

 [wsl2]